 The carpark is one end of the Railway Walk which takes you in the opposite direction towards Tinahely.
 The Railway Walk runs along the original Shillelagh to Woodenbridge railway track.
 The rail line was opened in 1865 by the Dublin, Wicklow and Wexford Railway.
 It joined the Dublin-Rosslare line at Woodenbridge.
 Shillelagh railway station would have been used to ferry the lords and ladies of Coolattin House to Dublin.
 And also to service the house with supplies.
 So there’s a lot of history attached to it.
 The house was the seat of the Fitzwilliam’s extensive Coolattin estate, which extended into Kildare and Wexford counties.

 The history of the woods is fairly impressive.
-Timber from the forests can be found in Kings College, Cambridge, and later for Westminster Abbey.
+Timber from the forests can be found in Kings College, Cambridge, and in Westminster Abbey.
 In Ireland, they were used in St Patrick’s Cathedral and Trinity College Dublin seemingly.
 Timber from the woods was also used in shipbuilding.
 So, who knows how many ships sailed the high seas made of Shillelagh timber?

 Like woodland walks?
 Find more here!

 Along with oak, there are beech trees and Scots pine, with holly and hazel adding to the mix.
 As I said, the bluebells make the place a pure pleasure in May.
 Add in the colour of the rhododendrons and you’ve got a nice mix.

 Loads of people use the walks, and you will come across families, joggers, dog walkers, and bird watchers.
 With the green canopy overhead, the river alongside, and the sighting of squirrels and deer, it makes for a hidden gem in South Wicklow.